Executive Committee

 In spring 2016, Williams was selected to attend the The WICT Network Senior Executive Summit at Stanford University.
 She is also a member of The WICT Network’s Global Board of Directors.
 Williams has been recognized by the National Association for Multi-Ethnicity in Communications for her commitment to fostering diversity.
 She is a proud graduate of NAMIC’s 2016 Executive Leadership Development Program and one of the organization’s 2016 Luminaries.
 Williams was also listed as one of Cablefax’s 2016 Most Influential Minorities.

-Maria E. Brennan
+Maria E. Brennan, CAE

 President & CEO